 To evaluate the performance of each method, we measure five metrics over the average prediction, which represent both predictive performance (Accuracy - ACC) and uncertainty estimation (Brier score, Negative Log-Likelihood - NLL, Expected Calibration Error - ECE, and Average across all calibrated confidence - AAC) on the CIFAR dataset, as shown in Table \ref{tab:ex-ensemble}.

-Remarkably, our OT-MDR approach outperforms all baselines consistently across all metrics, demonstrating the benefits of incorporating diversity across base models to achieve distributional robustness.
-In fact, OT-MDR even surpasses SAM as the runner-up baseline by a significant margin, indicating a better generalization capability.
+Notably, our OT-MDR approach consistently outperforms all baselines across all metrics, demonstrating the benefits of incorporating diversity across base models to achieve distributional robustness.
+Remarkably, OT-MDR even surpasses SAM, the runner-up baseline, by a significant margin, indicating a better generalization capability.